unosquare/ffmediaelement/README.md

 *Please note that I am unable to distribute FFmpeg's binaries because I don't know if I am allowed to do so.
 Follow the instructions below to compile, run and test FFME.*

-1. Clone this repository.
+1. Clone this repository and make sure you have <a href="https://dotnet.microsoft.com/download/dotnet-core/3.0">.Net Core 3.0 preview 7 SDK or above</a> installed.
-2. Download the FFmpeg **shared** binaries for your target architecture: <a href="https://ffmpeg.zeranoe.com/builds/win32/shared/ffmpeg-4.1.3-win32-shared.zip">32-bit</a> or <a href="https://ffmpeg.zeranoe.com/builds/win64/shared/ffmpeg-4.1.3-win64-shared.zip">64-bit</a>.
+2. Download the FFmpeg **shared** binaries for your target architecture: <a href="https://ffmpeg.zeranoe.com/builds/win32/shared/ffmpeg-4.2-win32-shared.zip">32-bit</a> or <a href="https://ffmpeg.zeranoe.com/builds/win64/shared/ffmpeg-4.2-win64-shared.zip">64-bit</a>.
 3. Extract the contents of the <code>zip</code> file you just downloaded and go to the <code>bin</code> folder that got extracted.
 You should see 3 <code>exe</code> files and multiple <code>dll</code> files.
 Select and copy all of them.
 4. Now paste all files from the prior step onto a well-known folder.
 Take note of the full path.
 (I used `c:\ffmpeg\`)
 5. Open the solution and set the <code>Unosquare.FFME.Windows.Sample</code> project as the startup project.
 You can do this by right clicking on the project and selecting <code>Set as startup project</code>.
 Please note that you will need Visual Studio 2019 with dotnet Core 3.0 SDK for your target architecture installed.